On behalf of the faculty and staff of Epic Charter School, I would like to welcome you to a new way of learning!

 NOTICE TO PARENTS REGARDING RELEASE OF DIRECTORY INFORMATION

 The FERPA, a federal law, requires that the School, with certain exceptions, obtain your written consent prior to the disclosure of personally identifiable information from your child’s education records.
-However, the School may disclose appropriately designated “directory information” without a parent’s written consent, unless you have advised the School to the contrary in accordance with School procedures.
+However, the School may disclose appropriately designated “directory information” without a parent’s written consent to certain persons or organizations including military recruiters, unless you have advised the School to the contrary in accordance with School procedures.
 “Directory information” which is information that would not generally be considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent’s prior written consent.
 The term “directory information” may include the following:

 The School has not included any of the above listed categories of student information within the term “directory information.”
 As a result, unless a parent or eligible student notifies the School in writing within thirty (30) calendar days of enrollment of each school year of their election to have the School release any of the above information (each category of information must be specifically requested), the School will not disclose any information which may be considered “directory information.”

 ASBESTOS 40 C.F.R.
 763.93

 EPIC Charter School has a current management plan for asbestos containing materials.
 The plan is available for inspection at the EPIC administrative office located at 100 S. Anaheim Blvd. #150, Anaheim, CA 92805.

 The policies and regulations of Epic Charter School, or any changes to the policies and regulations after the publication of this guide supersede all information provided in this handbook.
 For more detailed information, families are encouraged to contact the administration office or access updates online.